equinor/TimeSeriesAnalysis/articles/principles.md

 ## Code design

 - use *dependency injection*, *generics* and *interfaces* to make the process model easily replaceable - if you provide a new process model that implements the correct interfaces, it should immediately be compatible with re-usable functionality such as PID-control or simulation.
-- do not use inheritance - this kind of code is hard to understand for others.
+- do not use inheritance - except for abstract base classes - deep inheritance is hard to understand for others.